gfx-labs/compound-hardhat/plugin/README.md

 i took the scenario repl runner thing out of the compound repo

-i then replaced all uses of ganache with the compound network,
+i then replaced uses of ganache with the compound network,

-all calls to truffle/saddle with hardhat
+and alls to truffle/saddle with hardhat

 and am also using hardhat to get artifacts